HIP-179: External Transaction Signing for SDK and other clients

 Hedera signing JSON-RPC calls

-Two JSON-RPC methods are defined for use in the CAIP-27 provider request, hedera_signTransaction and hedera_sendTransaction.
+Two JSON-RPC methods are defined for use in the CAIP-27 provider

 hedera_signTransaction

 This JSON-RPC method signs a transaction that can be submitted to the network via the existing SDK methods.
-It is expected there will be some operation on the other end to validate the signature, possibly including user approval.
+It is expected there will be some operation on the other end to process the signature, possibly including user approval.

 An example not specifying a specific key